Stay up to date

 Malware

 Malware has remained a significant security issue in all digital areas, including cloud computing.
-Attackers inject malware to control user information, steal or modify data, change or reverse functionality, or hostage the target.
+Attackers inject malware to control user information, steal or modify data, change or reverse cloud services functionality, or hostage the target.
 They infect the cloud modules, including virtual machines, with malicious services implementation through application attack vectors such as XSS or SQL attacks.

 Once the malware is successfully deployed, it redirects the user to implanted services to execute it on the user cloud application.